Vacys Reimeris

-Vacys Reimeris (3 August 1921 in Kuršėnai, Lithuania – 6 February 2017) was a Lithuanian poet, translator, and artist of the former Lithuanian Soviet Socialist Republic (1965).
+Vacys Reimeris (3 August 1921, Kuršėnai – 6 February 2017, Vilnius) was a Soviet and Lithuanian poet, translator, and Honored Culture Worker of the Lithuanian SSR (1965).

 Biography

 He graduated from elementary school in Kuršėnai in 1934 and completed a gymnasium course called Savišvieta (Self-study, likely a form of correspondence program) in 1941.
 At the beginning of World War II, he was evacuated into Russia.
 He joined the Communist Party of the Soviet Union in 1945.
 After the war, he worked on radio in Kaunas.
 He was the head of the Kaunas branch of the Lithuanian Writers' Union.
 He was the chief editor of the weekly newspaper of the Writers' Union Literatūra ir menas (Literature and Art, 1949–1959).

 From 1951 to 1956 he studied at the Moscow Maxim Gorky Literature Institute.
 From 1952 to 1954 he was the secretary of the Lithuanian Writers' Union.
 In 1969–1986 he was editor in chief of the weekly newspaper Gimtasis kraštas (Native Land).

 For a collection of poems Prie baltojo Tadž (By the White Taj, 1962) about India he was awarded the Jawaharlal Nehru Prize (1968).
 He received the State Prize of the Lithuanian SSR for a collection of poems for children Šarkos švarkas (Magpie's Jacket, 1975).
 In 1977 he won the Spring Poetry with Vėjo vynas (Wine of the Wind).